Something from Tiffany's: Plot

-After her boyfriend Gary is hit by a car outside a Tiffany's store, Rachel wrongfully assumes he wants to marry after finding a ring box in his belongings.
-Unbeknownst to her, the box got mixed up with the one of the men who performed first aid on him, Ethan.
+After her boyfriend Gary is hit by a car outside a Tiffany's store on their anniversary, Rachel finds a jewelry box in his belongings and assumes he wants to marry her.
+However unbeknownst to her, the box belongs to one of the men who performed first aid on him, Ethan.
+Meanwhile, Ethan now has the box containing Tiffany earrings which Gary bought for Rachel.

-Out of gratitude for saving her boyfriend, Rachel invites Ethan to her bakery, where the two bond.
-At Christmas, when both open their respective box, the mix-up is discovered by Ethan, who remains silent because his girlfriend Vanessa likes the earrings Gary bought.
-Gary on the other hand, who is amnesiac from the accident, thinks he actually bought the ring and makes a proposal.
-The next day, Ethan tries to meet Gary to retrieve the ring, so he can finally propose.
-Stuck with Rachel because Gary is stuck at work, the two spend another evening together.
+The next morning, upon his daughter Daisy's insistence, Ethan and she go to check on Gary in the hospital.
+Rachel introduces herself and invites him to her bakery as a thank-you for helping her boyfriend.
+When Daisy asks to stay some extra time with a friend, Ethan ends up finding Rachel, lending her a hand with the rush.
+The two get on well, walking along the East River in Manhattan and getting to know each other.

+At Christmas, both men present their Tiffany gifts.
+When Ethan realizes the mix-up, he says nothing, because his girlfriend Vanessa likes the earrings.
+Gary, amnesiac from the accident, supposes he must have bought the ring, so he proposes to Rachel.
+Although she was unsure about the idea upon finding the box days ago, she says yes.

+Next day, Ethan tries to meet Gary to retrieve the ring so he can propose to Vanessa.
+He waits with Rachel, who's wearing it, but Gary stays late at work.
+Ethan and Rachel end up spending the whole evening together, but he leaves abruptly.

-The day after, Gary refuses to return the ring, however; when Rachel goes to the store to get cleaning tips, she finds out that the ring was actually bought by Ethan.
-Gary reveals that he immediately knew the ring wasn’t his, but realized he wanted to marry her, so he went through with the proposal.
-Questioned by Rachel, he says he still wants to marry her.
-Rachel meets Ethan at her bakery and tells him Gary will return the ring to him, after which he can finally make his proposal.
+The day after, Gary refuses to return the ring when Ethan confronts him.
+When Rachel goes to Tiffany's to get advice on how to clean her ring, the saleswoman says she made the sale and describes the man and daughter who bought it.
+Rachel recognizes Ethan from the description and understands what must have happened.

+Confronted by Rachel, Gary admits he suspected the ring wasn’t his, but realized he wanted to marry her, so he went through with the proposal—and he still wants to marry her.
+Rachel meets Ethan at her bakery and tells him Gary will return the ring.

-At New Year's Eve, it is revealed that Gary actually met Rachel because he was on his way to a hook-up, causing her to break up with him.
-When Ethan and Vanessa simultaneously arrive, the latter realizes that Ethan lied to her for days, angrily storming off.
+On New Year's Eve, one of Gary's friends reveals that when Rachel met Gary, he was on his way to a hook-up.
+She breaks up with him.
+Ethan and Vanessa simultaneously arrive.
+Vanessa is upset to learn that Ethan has been lying to her.
 During their argument, they realize they have different plans for the future, and also decide to break up.

-Ethan and Rachel meet and kiss, starting a relationship.
+Daisy orchestrates a romantic way for Ethan and Rachel to meet by the East River, where they kiss, starting a relationship.
 A year later at Christmas Eve, Ethan proposes to her with the ring she accidentally received a year earlier.